 You need to have a conversation with your client about which of their staff working on the project with you should have access and at what level.
 While you want to openly share data, you also realize that client staff that are unfamiliar with the Google Analytics interface could end up mistakenly changing a setting or improperly setting up a feature, resulting in inaccurate reports.

 Unless a client staff member is exceptionally tech-savvy and understands what they’re doing in Google Analytics, it makes sense for them to be at the Read & Analyze access level.
 However, since the client owns the account, they may add additional staff without discussing it with you.
 As a result, you should review the client’s access settings periodically and alert them if you see anyone with more access than they need.

 Agency account managers will also care about seeing data for their clients, but likely aren’t the people who would be making edits in Analytics.
 These individuals should get Read & Analyze access.
 In some organizations the account manager is a gatekeeper, controlling other agency staff access to client data.
 In this case, the client’s account manager should also have Manage User access (instead of the Reporting/analytics team).

 Next, your PPC and SEO team will likely need to access analytics frequently.
-They also may need to make edits to accounts (such as linking AdWords or Webmaster Tools) so senior staff here will need Edit level access.
-You may want to give junior level members just Collaborate level access.
+They also may need to make edits to accounts (such as linking Google Ads or Webmaster Tools) so senior staff here will need Edit level access.
+You may want to give junior-level members just Collaborate level access.